koval01/koval01/README.md

 - 🧑‍💻 I’m currently working on None

-- 📝 I’m currently learning Django Rest Framework and Flask
+- 📝 I’m currently learning React JS

 - ❓ Ask me about anything related to Django stack and related technologies

 - ⚡ Fun fact: It is easier for me to concentrate listening to music than in silence

+Confirmation of connection with the page on [weblancer.net](https://www.weblancer.net/users/koval01/).

 <br/>